OWASP/CheatSheetSeries/cheatsheets/Error_Handling_Cheat_Sheet.md

 ### ASP NET Web API web application

-With [ASP.NET Web API](https://www.asp.net/web-api) (from the standard .NET framework and not from the .NET Core framework), you can define and register handlers in order to trace and handle any error that occurs in the application.
+If you are using [ASP.NET Web API](https://www.asp.net/web-api) (from the standard .NET framework and not from the .NET Core framework), you can define and register handlers that can trace and handle any error that occurs in the application.

 Definition of the handler for the tracing of the error details: